0xliang/Operator-/README.md

 # Operator

 ` As an Operator, I know how to  Cook well.
-Don't call me even if I'm the ON CALL :) , I hate get up at midnight`
+Don't call me even  I'm  ON CALL :) , I hate get up at midnight`

 This repo include some file about Linux, docker, k8s etc. which I had succed make it work. just for self use!